 Table 1.
-Overview of the activity budget allocated to the programme under the 2001 Convention (USD) 20 Table 2.
-Number of States Parties by UNESCO regional group 25 Table 3.
-UNESCO Capacity-building activities 2007-2015 31 Table 4.
-Purpose and high-level findings of the STAB missions 33 Table 5.
-Number of participants in ICUA courses (2011-2018) 39 Table 6.
-Representation of UNESCO geographical regions in response es. to the evaluation survey for Member States 79
+Overview of the activity budget allocated to the programme Figure 1.
+Stakeholders consulted during the evaluation process under the 2001 Convention (USD) Figure 2.
+Maritime zones as defined in the UNCLOS Table 2.
+Number of States Parties by UNESCO regional group Figure 3.
+States Parties to the 2001 Convention (May 2019)25 Table 3.
+UNESCO Capacity-building activities 2007-201531 Figure 4.
+Reasons for the non-ratification of the 2001 Convention26 Table 4.
+Purpose and high-level findings of the STAB missions Figure 5.
+National and Regional Consultations on the 2001 Convention Table 5.
+Number of participants in ICUA courses (2011-2018) organi ized by UNESCO (2009-2019)27